Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Applications

 $T(\alpha,\alpha^*)$ belonging to this family can be diagonalized as

 where the eigenvalues $\lambda^{(n)}_r$ are

 Utilizing the above expansions, Eq.~(\ref{hetero_eq}) becomes

-which we would like to interpret as an expectation value of samples \(\lambda^{(n)}_r \Bar{T}_r(\alpha,\alpha^*)\) distributed according to the probabilities \(\frac{1}{\pi}\langle n,\alpha|\rho|n,\alpha\rangle\).
-However, in a physical interferometric measurement procedure corresponding to this expansion [see Fig.~\ref{fig:homodyne}(b)], the coherent-state parameter \(\alpha\) comes from a non-compact set.
+which we interpret as an expectation value of samples \(\lambda^{(n)}_r \Bar{T}_r(\alpha,\alpha^*)\) distributed according to the probabilities \(\frac{1}{\pi}\langle n,\alpha|\rho|n,\alpha\rangle\).
+However, in a physical interferometric measurement procedure corresponding to this expansion [see Fig.~\ref{fig:homodyne}(b)], the displacement parameter \(\alpha\) comes from a non-compact set.
 This means that we need to first truncate the sample region in order to make the above a valid (i.e., normalizable) probability distribution.

 We restrict the integration of Eq.~(\ref{eq:integral}) to be over a phase-space region \(\cal A\) of finite area \(A\).
 We can set this region to be, e.g., a disk of radius \(\alpha_{\text{max}}\).
 We will then be able to account for the truncated Fock space by setting \(\alpha_{\text{max}}^2 = N\) since that is the average occupation number of a coherent state with \(|\alpha|=\alpha_{\text{max}}\).
 In that case, \(A=4\pi N\) scales linearly with maximum photon number cutoff.